Jeffrey Epstein Knew He Was Going To Be Arrested In July, According To His Butler

 Before Epstein was arrested in 2008, Palm Beach investigators found that the disgraced financier was always one step ahead of them.
 His home was reportedly scrubbed clean when they entered via covert search warrants, and former Palm Beach Police Chief Michael Reiter believes he likely had a mole within the force.

-Former Palm Beach County Deputy Sheriff John Mark Dougan echoed Reiter’s comments and suggested Epstein had sources in various departments that helped him keep his blackmail tapes out of their hands, Radar Online reported.
+Former Palm Beach County Deputy Sheriff John Mark Dougan echoed Reiter’s comments and suggested Epstein had sources in various departments that helped him keep his reported blackmail tapes out of their hands, Radar Online reported.

 “It’s not really a question of who would have had access.
 The question you should be asking is: Who had knowledge that the search was coming?
 And the answer to that is the Palm Beach County State Attorney’s Office and the Palm Beach County Sheriff’s Office.”